PAARKAVYB/Word-count/README.md

 Count the number of words using for loop.

 Step 5:
-print the word count
+print the word count.

 Step 6:
-Call the funtion
+Call the funtion.

 ## PROGRAM:

 Python program for getting the word count from a text.
 Developed by: B.Paarkavy
 RegisterNumber: 21500424